GoAble

 Finding a washroom in public comes with unique challenges for all.

-Many articles and studies address the difficulties of washroom accessibility for people with medical conditions, invisible disabilities, and mobility impairments (i.e. wheelchair users), which testify to a real need for accessibility in washroom-finding.
+Many articles and studies address the difficulties of washroom accessibility for people with medical conditions, invisible disabilities, and mobility impairments (i.e. wheelchair users and caretakers with strollers), which testify to a real need for accessibility in washroom-finding.

 Toilet Finder